 More details on the features of BFQ can be found here, and both an 8-minute demo with an SSD and an 9-minute demo with an HDD are available.
 We have also made a 7-minute demo with an eMMC under Android.
 In this respect, a specific site on BFQ for Android is now available too (by Luca Miccio).

 Systems adopting BFQ

-BFQ is the default disk scheduler in Sabayon, as well as in the Zen Kernel, the pf-kernel and several kernels for smartphones.
-BFQ is instead optionally available in Arch Linux and Gentoo Linux.
-I record a few tens of downloads per day from people using other distributions as well.
-So far, the users that gave us feedback confirmed the expected latency drop and throughput boost in everyday use.
+BFQ can be found in Linux from 4.12.0, but only for the new blk-mq framework.
+The version for blk of BFQ can instead be found in the following systems.
+First, BFQ is the default I/O scheduler in Manjaro, Mageia, OpenMandriva, Sabayon, Arch Linux ARM (for Marvell Kirkwood) and ROSA, as well as in the Zen Kernel, the pf-kernel, CyanoGenMod for several devices, and many kernels for smartphones.
+In addition, BFQ is optionally available in Arch, openSUSE, PCLinuxOS and Gentoo.
+We record a few tens of downloads per day from people using other distributions as well.
+The feedback we have received so far basically confirms the expected latency drop and throughput boost in everyday use.

 Content of this site

 In these pages you can find a brief description of the properties of BFQ and of how it works, together with the scheduler interface, the available tunables and the TODO list (plus links to various technical reports).
+A short history of BFQ is available as well.
 You can download the sources, and see some of the results we have obtained using an ad hoc benchmark suite.
 Finally, there is a comparison with other production and research schedulers, including a thorough performance evaluation, carried out using an old implementation of BFQ.